pmahnke/mahnke-cocktails/recipe_processed/eastside.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Shaken"
+      "text": "Method: Shaken"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Double Strain"
+      "text": "Pour: Double Strain"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Coupe"
+      "text": "Glassware: Coupe"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Mint leaf or a slice of Cucumber" },
+      "text": "Garnish: Mint leaf or a slice of Cucumber" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Start by adding your gin, lime and simple syrup to a cocktail shaker then drop in 2-3 cucumber slices and firmly muddle into the liquid.
+      "text": "Special Prep: Start by adding your gin, lime and simple syrup to a cocktail shaker then drop in 2-3 cucumber slices and firmly muddle into the liquid.
 Once muddled, and 6 mint leaves and lightly crush them with your muddler.
 Add ice, shake for 10 seconds, and double strain into a chilled cocktail glass.
 Finish it off with a cool cucumber garnish, or drop in a floating mint leaf."
     }
     ],
   "recipeYield": "1 cocktail",